jozkan30/NYC_job_data-/ReadMe.md

 This project aims to achieve the follwing goals:

-1. Determine the top job categories in the NYC Jobs database.
+1. Determine the top job category in the NYC Jobs database.

-2. Create a subset of the data filtering by job category.
-Iterate through the resulting rows to extract information about the experience level based on the top job category.
+2. Filter the data by the top job category and gather information on the required level of experience.

-3. Create a subset of the data filtering by job category.
-Iterate through the resulting rows to extract information about agency based on the top job category.
+3. Filter the data by the top job category and collect information on the agencies offering positions in that category.

-4. Create a subset of the data filtering by top agency based on results of 3.
-Iterate through the resulting rows to extract information about agency based on the Business Title.
+4. Using the information from step 3, create a subset of the data by filtering for the top agency within the top job category, and extract information on the business titles within that agency.

 5. Finally, determine the higest paying positions based on their business title

 ### The Data:
 According to the City of New York's official jobs site, this dataset contains current job postings available on their website, including both internal postings available to city employees and external postings available to the general public.
 [1]

 [1]: http://www.nyc.gov/html/careers/html/search/search.shtml
 ### Sample Output Goal 1:
 | Job Category                                  | Count |
 | --------------------------------------------- | ----- |